std277/semantic-segmentation-domain-adaptation/README.md

+Current steps:
+- PIDNet (2,3,4) training on colab

 Next steps:
-- Accuracy for each class
+- Accuracy for each class to compare with class balance
 - Fix OhemCrossEntropyLoss